 Answer: d) Speckle tracking echocardiography

-Description: Speckle tracking echocardiography analyzes the movement of speckles or acoustic markers within the myocardium to assess myocardial deformation, strain, and function.
+Description: Speckle tracking echocardiography analyzes the movement of speckles or acoustic markers within the myocardium to assess myocardial deformation, strain, and function. - What does the “Nyquist limit” represent in Doppler echocardiography?

 a) The maximum detectable velocity